-There is not much difference in the upper in relation to the previous versions, however, the 1080 V12 is more structured around the foot and less elastic around the midfoot.
-For runners with wider feet, the latter might be an issue as it may feel stretchy.
+There is not much difference in the upper in relation to the previous versions, however the 1080 V12 is more structured around the foot and less elastic around the midfoot.
+For runners with wider feet the later might be an issue as it may feel stretchy.

-The Fresh Foam X cushioning is a fantastic foam ideal for everyday training shoes.
+The Fresh Foam X cushioning is fantastic foam ideal for every day training shoes.
 The soft midsole provides a soft landing on hard surfaces and a smooth transition from heel to toe.

 - Feels stable due to the wider front platform